freight-trust/google-authenticator/libpam/README.md

 your normal UNIX account password.

 During the initial roll-out process, you might find that not all users have created a secret key yet.
 If you would still like them to be able to log in, you can pass the "nullok" option on the module's command line:

-`  auth required pam_google_authenticator.so nullok`
+`auth required pam_google_authenticator.so nullok`

 ## Encrypted home directories

 If your system encrypts home directories until after your users entered their password, you either have to re-arrange the entries in the PAM configuration file to decrypt the home directory prior to asking for the OTP code, or you have to store the secret file in a non-standard location:

-`  auth required pam_google_authenticator.so secret=/var/unencrypted-home/${USER}/.google_authenticator`
+`auth required pam_google_authenticator.so secret=/var/unencrypted-home/${USER}/.google_authenticator`

 would be a possible choice.
 Make sure to set appropriate permissions.
 You also have to tell your users to manually move their .google_authenticator file to this location.

-In addition to "${USER}", the `secret=` option also recognizes both "~" and `${HOME}` as short-hands for the user's home directory.
+In addition to "\${USER}", the `secret=` option also recognizes both "~" and `${HOME}` as short-hands for the user's home directory.

 When using the `secret=` option, you might want to also set the `user=` option.
 The latter forces the PAM module to switch to a dedicated hard-coded user id prior to doing any file operations.
-When using the `user=` option, you must not include "~" or "${HOME}" in the filename.
+When using the `user=` option, you must not include "~" or "\${HOME}" in the filename.

 The `user=` option can also be useful if you want to authenticate users who do not have traditional UNIX accounts on your system.